-- 17.1 In some cases other investigative and enforcement staff may carry out authorised surveillance on when acting on behalf of the council. - 17.2 Relevant Arvato and Kier staff must also maintain awareness relating to RIPA and receive relevant training and any directed surveillance must be properly authorised. - 17.3 The Senior Responsible Officer should be satisfied that clear and effective procedures are in place to ensure any RIPA related activity is properly conducted by such partners.
+- 18.1 In some cases other investigative and enforcement staff may carry out authorised surveillance when acting on behalf of the council. - 18.2 Such staff must also maintain awareness relating to RIPA and receive relevant training and any directed surveillance must be properly authorised. - 18.3 The Senior Responsible Officer should be satisfied that clear and effective procedures are in place to ensure any RIPA related activity is properly conducted by such partners.

-18 Responsibilities of Elected Members
+19 Responsibilities of Elected Members

-- 18.1 The Cabinet Member for Finance and Governance has portfolio responsibility for RIPA matters. - 18.2 RIPA Codes of Practice in force from December 2014 recommend a scrutiny role for councillors in relation to RIPA.
-Accordingly at least once a year, the council's use of RIPA will be reviewed and its Surveillance Policy amended, if necessary, by Cabinet member and/or Standards and Audit Committee as appropriate. - 18.3 On a regular basis, members should scrutinise internal reports on the use of RIPA to ensure that it is being used consistently in accordance with the council's policy.
-The RIPA Senior Responsible Officer will report to Standards and Audit Committee at least once a year, whether or not there has been any authorised surveillance activity.
+- 19.1 The Cabinet Member for Governance has portfolio responsibility for RIPA matters. - 19.2 RIPA Codes of Practice in force from December 2014 recommend a scrutiny role for councilors in relation to RIPA.
+Accordingly at least once a year, the council's use of RIPA will be reviewed and its Surveillance Policy amended, if necessary, by Cabinet member and/or Standards and Audit Committee as appropriate. - 19.3 On a regular basis, members should scrutinise internal reports on the use of RIPA to ensure that it is being used consistently in accordance with the council's policy.
+The RIPA Senior Responsible Officer will report to Standards and Audit Committee at least once a year, whether or not there has been any authorised surveillance activity, and an overview of any non-RIPA activity and error reporting

-19 Training
+20 Training